Father of Pakistan’s nuclear bomb AQ Khan passes away | Law-Order

 ''He was loved by our nation bec of his critical contribution in making us a nuclear weapon state.
 This has provided us security against an aggressive much larger nuclear neighbour.
 For the people of Pakistan he was a national icon (sic),” he said in a tweet.

-Defence Minister Pervez Khattak said he was ''deeply grieved'' over his death and called it a ''great loss''.
+Army chief General Qamar Javed Bajwa said that Khan's contributions in making Pakistan's defence stronger were ''significant'', while Defence Minister Pervez Khattak said he was ''deeply grieved'' over his passing and called it a ''great loss''.

 ''Pakistan will forever honour his services to the nation!
-The nation is heavily indebted to him for his contributions in enhancing our defence capabilities,'' he said.
+The nation is heavily indebted to him for his contributions in enhancing our defence capabilities,'' Khattak said.

 Funeral prayers for Khan were held at Islamabad's Faisal Mosque.
-A large number of people attended the funeral prayers despite rain.
-He will be buried at the H-8 graveyard, in accordance with his family's as well as his own wishes.
+A large number of people, including ministers and representatives of the armed forces, attended his funeral despite rain.
+He was buried at the H-8 graveyard, in accordance with his family's as well as his own wishes.

-According to a notification issued by the Ministry of Interior, the national flag of Pakistan shall fly at half-mast on Sunday.

 Khan, considered as the father of Pakistan's nuclear bomb, is revered at home as a hero.
 He was also called a man who built the Muslim world's first atomic bomb.